zhangxu90s/Work2019_intention/README.md

 # HEM
-This repo contains the implementation of "Deep hierarchical encoding model for sentence semantic matching" in Keras.
+This repo contains the implementation of "Deep hierarchical encoding model for sentence semantic matching" in Keras & Tensorflow.